plger/RNAontheBENCH/README.md

 ## Comparing differential expression calls to the Nanostring data

-To comapre differential expression calls to nanostring, you can simply use the `deNanostring()` function, providing your count matrix:
+To compare differential expression calls to nanostring, you can simply use the `deNanostring()` function, providing your count matrix:
 ```
 data(exampledata)
 deNanostring( exampleGeneLevel, method="edgeR", norm="TMM",